RAFIN-G/ModSeeker/README.md

 This is the general flow of verification when a player joins the server:

 1.  **Player joins the server**
-2. Checks if the player is whitelisted $\rightarrow$ skips verification if yes
+2. Checks if the player is whitelisted or not skips verification if player is whitelised
 3. Initiates cryptographic handshake with Hidder
 4. Requests the full client mod list
 5. Verifies the payload signature and timestamp for authenticity